US aid, the UK, and funding for multilateral aid bodies in 2025

 The briefing describes the humanitarian situation in Ukraine, the number of displaced people, and what aid the UK and others have pledged from 2022.

-The Commons Library’s Conflict in Ukraine hub page provides more analysis on the conflict, including sanctions and meeting the costs of reconstruction.
+The Commons Library’s Conflict in Ukraine collection provides more analysis on the conflict, including sanctions and meeting the costs of reconstruction.

 The situation in eastern Ukraine since 2014 caused the country’s humanitarian needs to grow.
 To January 2021, over 3,000 civilians were killed (PDF) and the UN estimated around 2.9 million people were in need of humanitarian aid (such as support to access shelter or health services) (at February 2022).

-Around 6 million refugees from Ukraine are recorded across Europe, and an additional 3.7 million are displaced within the country.
-Russia currently hosts the highest number of Ukrainian refugees (1.2 million), followed by Germany (1.2 million) and Poland (957,500).
-Around 247,000 refugees are in the UK.
+Around 6.8 million refugees from Ukraine are recorded globally, and an additional 3.7 million are displaced within the country.
+Russia currently hosts the highest number of Ukrainian refugees (1.2 million), followed by Germany (1.2 million) and Poland (993,000).
+Around 254,000 refugees are in the UK.

 From 2010 to 2021, the UK provided a total of £204 million in bilateral aid (aid given for a specific programme or purpose) to Ukraine to improve Ukrainian governance and address humanitarian needs.
-In 2022, the UK provided £342 million in bilateral aid.
-Data reported to the Development assistance committee, which includes the world’s major aid donors (except China) shows the UK was the eighth-largest donor of aid to Ukraine in 2022.
-Data on UK aid spending in 2023 will be published in September 2024.
+In 2022, the UK provided £342 million in bilateral aid; this fell to £250 million in 2023.
+Data reported to the Development Assistance Committee, which includes the world’s major aid donors (except China) shows the UK was the seventh-largest donor of aid to Ukraine in 2022.
+Specific UK aid pledges include:

 From December 2021 to February 2024, the UK has announced £6.5 billion of fiscal support to Ukraine via World Bank loan bank guarantees and grants.